Olyadtemesgen/Ethiopian-HighSchools-Portal-System/README.md

 # Ethiopian-HighSchools-Portal-System
-#Student Portal System This project try to solve the problem we see in Ethiopian highschools.
+## This project is designed to solve the problem that we see between school community in Ethiopian Highscool.